-Taxpayers who pay premiums for qualifying long-term care insurance policies may claim a credit against taxes imposed under Article 9, section 189.
-The credit is equal to 10% of the premiums paid during the tax period for the purchase of, or for continuing coverage under, a qualifying long-term care insurance policy.
+Taxpayers who pay premiums for qualifying long-term care insurance policies may claim a credit against taxes imposed under Article 9 section 189.
+For tax periods beginning on or after January 1, 2004, the credit is equal to 20% of the premiums paid during the tax period for the purchase of, or for continuing coverage under, a qualifying long-term care insurance policy.
+For this return only, premiums paid during the period December 1, 2004 through December 31, 2004 qualify for the credit.
 A qualifying long-term care insurance policy is one that is: